‘Build Like a Beaver’ Creates Watershed Resilience in the Eastern Sierra Nevada

-This October, the WATER Institute team attended the 4th annual Build Like a Beaver (BLAB) training, a sold-out workshop hosted by OAEC’s newest fiscally sponsored project, the California Process-Based Restoration Network.
-Over the course of four days, 77 practitioners gathered in Faith Valley Meadow, on Washo homelands, along the West Fork Carson River, for lectures and hands-on, process-based restoration.
+In October, WATER Institute Co-Directors attended and taught at the 4th annual Build Like a Beaver (BLAB) training.
+This sold-out workshop was hosted by the California Process-Based Restoration Network, OAEC’s newest fiscally sponsored project.
+Over four days, 77 practitioners gathered in the eastern Sierra Nevada (Faith Valley Meadow) along the West Fork Carson River for lectures, community-building, and hands-on, process-based restoration.

-By the end of the training, participants built three new channel-spanning beaver dam analogs, enhanced six additional structures, and implemented 20 meters of gully stuffing.
-The workshop led to tangible restoration while developing a workforce to implement nature-based solutions that sequester carbon, store water, provide fire resiliency, and create habitat throughout California.
+By the end of the training, participants built three new channel-spanning beaver dam analogs, enhanced six existing structures, and implemented 20 meters of gully stuffing.
+The workshop contributed to an active American Rivers restoration project while continuing to develop a thriving workforce ready to implement nature-based solutions that sequester carbon, store water, provide fire resiliency, and create habitat throughout California.

 During the workshop, many participants shared how this training would benefit them in their ongoing work.
 The WRA Environmental Consultants team shared that by engaging in hands-on practice, they would be able to more easily explain process-based restoration (PBR) to clients, permitters, and agencies, enabling them to include it in their planning and making it more viable at scale.
 The practical application and educational components also enhanced their knowledge and understanding, thereby improving their effectiveness in design and implementation.

-Another team, Hybrid Indigenous Stewardship, shared that they pursued this training because stream incision and erosion are growing problems resulting from colonial land-use patterns.
+Another team, shared that they pursued this training because stream incision and erosion are growing problems resulting from colonial land-use patterns.
 They were interested in learning more about process-based restoration as a potential complement to their ongoing watershed stewardship.

 On day one of the workshop, participants gathered to hear about the project underway at Faith Valley Meadow.
-Julie Fair, the Director of California Headwaters Conservation at American Rivers, shared that her team is working alongside Symbiotic Restoration to implement process-based restoration installations that will elevate the bottom of the stream channel and increase the persistence of beaver structures.
+Julie Fair, the Director of California Headwaters Conservation at American Rivers, shared that her team is working alongside Symbiotic Restoration and Trout Unlimited to implement process-based restoration installations that will raise the bottom of the stream channel and increase the persistence of beaver structures.
 “We want to make structures that beaver want to plug into,” she shared.

 “Apprentice to the beaver.
 Study them up.
 Every time you see a dam, stop and look to see how it’s impacting mountain meadows.
 Beaver have surveyed the place and made very specific choices.
 They are metabolically efficient,” Brock Dolman, WATER Institute Co-Director and BLAB instructor, told the group.